anandg2009/Sales-Report-/README.md

 # Sales-Report-
-# My Fisrt Power BI Project
+# My First Power BI Project

 This is an example project.